-British Columbia right now over the Kenney Dam and all the 1 flooding.
-How Canada has made close to \$50 billion off of 2 our water through limiting power sales.
-And the offer that 3 Alcan has put on the table is laughable.
-But I'm just 4 5 talking to that reporter downstairs.
-It's the 20th anniversary of the (inaudible) (97) agreement where the 6 government cancelled (inaudible) in the second phase of the 7 8 hydro project.
+1 British Columbia right now over the Kenney Dam and all the 2 flooding.
+How Canada has made close to \$50 billion off of 3 our water through limiting power sales.
+And the offer that 4 Alcan has put on the table is laughable.
+But I'm just 5 talking to that reporter downstairs.
+It's the 20^{th} 6 anniversary of the (inaudible) (97) agreement where the 7 government cancelled (inaudible) in the second phase of the 8 hydro project.
 And Alcan took them to court and settled.
-9 And part of the settlement was the Nechako River, (they 10 gave Alcan) a cave out, gave the entire river.
-A private corporation, they gave them our river.
-The second biggest 11 12 treaty (tributary) tied to the biggest salmon river in the 13 world belongs to a private company.

-The 120,000 acres that flooded in our territory is -- we (re)diverted.
+9 And part of the settlement was the Nechako River, (they 10 gave Alcan) a cave out , gave the entire river.
+A private 11 corporation, they gave them our river.
+The second biggest 12 treaty (tributary) tied to the biggest salmon river in the 13 world belongs to a private company.
+14 The 120,000 acres that flooded in our 15 territory is we (re)diverted.
 They used to go east.
-Now that river runs west through turbines and Alcan makes 100 million bucks a year selling power.
+16 Now that river runs west through turbines and Alcan makes 17 100 million bucks a year selling power.
 What do we get?
-Nothing.

-I can honestly say that British Columbia reconciliation that we're involved in is incredibly progressive and open-minded.
+18 Nothing.
+19 I can honestly say that British Columbia 20 reconciliation that we're involved in is incredibly 21 progressive and open-minded.
 And sorry.
-They have admitted they did wrong.
-And ultimately they'll come to terms of settlement that is sort of there (fair), except we still don't have our river.
+They have 22 admitted they did wrong.
+And ultimately they'll come to 23 terms of settlement that is sort of there (fair), except we still don't have our river.
 But that's by no means the case in other communities in B.C. or across Canada.

-The reconciliation process is definitely 1 something that has to be there (done) but you have to be 2 ready yourself as a community to accept that.
-You have to 3 have honest leadership.
-God, there's so much corruption 4 5 and, you know, all across the globe.
-And sometimes the 6 corruption in First Nation communities far exceeds Idi Amin of (or) Joseph Stalin.
+1 The reconciliation process is definitely 2 something that has to be there (done) but you have to be 3 ready yourself as a community to accept that.
+You have to 4 have honest leadership.
+God, there's so much corruption 5 and, you know, all across the globe.
+And sometimes the 6 corruption in First Nation communities far exceeds Idi Amir 7 of (or) Joseph Stalin.
 I mean, god, it's sick.
-I mean, we 7 have too many (two neighbouring) bands that are going 8 9 through that right now.
-So when you're talking healing communities, 10 it's -- there's a lot of layers in a community big and 11 small.
-And that's, you know, the Indian Act kind of 12 dictates the Indian Act governance of Chief and Council 13 elections, custom elections.
-They don't address any social 14 15 things at all in the Indian Act basically.
-It's all economic.
+I mean, we 8 have too many (two neighbouring) bands that are going 9 through that right now.
+10 So when you're talking healing communities, 11 it's there's a lot of layers in a community big and 12 small.
+And that's, you know, the Indian Act kind of 13 dictates the Indian Act governance of Chief and Council 14 elections, custom elections.
+They don't address any social 15 things at all in the Indian Act basically.
+It's all 16 economic.
 And retaining control over the Indian people.
-16 Absolutely nothing social or schoolish in the Indian Act.
-17 18 MS. CAITLIN HENDRICKSON: M'hm.
-MR. MIKE ROBERTSON: 19 Shit.
-If there is 20 money (revenue) to be made off the reservation, Queen Elizabeth wants her share.
-And to try to get that money 21 has it, you got to go through freaking horrible presses (process) to do that.
+17 Absolutely nothing social or schoolish in the Indian Act .
+18 MS. CAITLIN HENDRICKSON: M'hm.
+19 MR. MIKE ROBERTSON: Shit.
+If there is 20 money (revenue) to be made off the reservation, Queen 21 Elizabeth wants her share.
+And to try to get that money 22 back from the capital accounts in Ottawa, and every band 23 has it, you got to go through freaking horrible presses 24 (process) to do that.